A practical guide for nutritional and traditional health care.

 Growing Bonsai From Air Layering

-The technique of air layering is based on deliberately interrupting the flow of sap to a branch.
-When this happens, the branch will fight to survive; either by bridging the restriction, or by sending out new roots to draw moisture and nutrients from its immediate environment.
+The air layering process basically involves purposely interrupting the sap flow to a branch.
+When this is achieved, the concerned branch will struggle for survival.
+It will either bridge the restriction or develop new roots to absorb moisture and nutrients from the environment closest to it.

 Matching method to tree